Foundations of Care

 How Bloom’s at-home care helps you reduce leakage

-Bloom is a dedicated digital women’s health care program that helps women strengthen bladder and pelvic support safely from home.
+Bloom is a dedicated women’s health care program that helps women strengthen bladder and pelvic support safely from home.

 Each member is paired with a Women’s Health Specialist with a Doctor of Physical Therapy degree, who designs a personalized care plan for each member.
 The plan is built based on your specific symptoms and health goals, with targeted exercises focused on pelvic strength, coordination, and confidence.